Host A Student from Denmark And Enjoy Wonderful Experiences for a Month, Feb 23-March 24, 2019

 This group of students come from Aalborg, Denmark , and are seen as role models and leaders in their home communities by demonstrating maturity and motivation to study abroad.

-This group of students shall be arriving February 28 days that's it.
-They arrive Saturday February 23th and Depart Saturday March 23th, 2019.
+The group of students are here for 29 days.
+They arrive Saturday February 23th and Depart Saturday March 24th, 2019.

 Yes, families can host two students at a time.
 Some host families decide hosting two is better than one and find the hosting experience is even more rewarding.
 Both students and their parents must approve this arrangement.
 We also require that they do not speak their native languages to insure that only English is used in your home.